r5d/cryptopals/README.md

 trying out the challenges from [cryptopals.com][cp].

-curretly working on challenge 7 in set 1.
+currently working on challenge 7 in set 1.

 [cp]: https://cryptopals.com